gbordyugov/fpis/README.md

   - Exercise 11.19
   - Exercise 12.7
   - Exercise 12.9
+  - I cheated on the first part of Exercise 13.4 by looking into the companion booklet, but afterwards I implemented the first part from scratch myself

 For Chapter 7, I implemented an additional tracing of the fork depth, which is passed along with the result of Par